pietrop/tweet-that-clip/README.md

 _How to carry out tests_

-No tests for now
+No tests for now, just `example-usage.js` files.

 ## Deployment

 _How to deploy the code/app into test/staging/production_

-No deployment for now
+No deployment, as node module, but available on npm as [`tweet-that-clip`](https://www.npmjs.com/package/tweet-that-clip)